dell/terraform-provider-powerstore/docs/resources/recycle_bin.md

   - Configuration mode: Set expiration_duration to configure the retention policy.
   - Item action mode: Set resource_id (or resource_name) to recover or permanently delete a specific item.
 Use action to specify recover (default) or delete.
   - Empty mode: Set empty_recycle_bin = true to permanently delete all items from the recycle bin.
+  Important: Running terraform destroy on this resource only removes it from Terraform state.
+It does not delete the recycle bin configuration or items from the PowerStore array.
+For config mode, the configuration persists on the array.
+For item/empty modes, the action was already performed during terraform apply.
 ---

 # powerstore_recycle_bin (Resource)